bcmichael/RNMR-Docs/docs/running_routine_experiments.md

 ## Calibrating Pulse Powers
 It is important to be able to determine the appropriate power level to use to produce a particular nutation frequency.
 The justcp experiment invoked above can be used for this purpose.
-This experiment should give a maximum signal when the initial flip pulse is 90° and should give no signal at all when it is 180°.
+This experiment should give a maximum signal when the initial ¹H flip pulse (cppls) is 90° and should give no signal at all when it is 180°.

 The typical procedure once you have observed that your justcp experiment does in fact give you some signal is to set the length of the flip pulse to correspond to a 180° pulse at a particular frequency.
-For example, to calibrate an 83 KHz pulse for the 1H channel set the flip pulse to 6 us.
+For example, to calibrate an 83 KHz pulse for the ¹H channel set the pulse to 6 us.
 Then adjust the power of the pulse until there is no signal.
 Cutting the length of the pulse in half should then give a maximum signal as it would be a 90° pulse.

 In order to calibrate 13C powers we use the flipup and flipdn pulses which both have the same power.
 Uncomment the call